engineering-collaboration/book/docs/book/anatomy-of-a-code-change/tbd.md

 ### Release branches (optional)

-A branch dedicated to packaging and releasing a version of the product.
-While development branches are expected to merge back to trunk, a release branch is never merged and is expected to be abandoned eventually.
-We will talk about release branches in detail in chapter 8.
+Release branches within the context of TBD do not refer to a single parallel branch that releases are merged into.
+A release branch is a reference to a commit within the main branch.
+We discuss release branches in details in [Release Mechanisms]().

-A release branch offers a certain flexibility for dealing with delivery and deployment, while not hindering Helix engineers at working on the next sprint on the main branch.
-Note that release branches are **never** merged back to master/main.
-Ideally, these branches are abandoned or marked as stale after a while.
-The head of the release branch is the currently published version.
+While development branches are expected to merge back to main, a release branch is never merged and is expected to be eventually abandoned and marked as stale.

 ## Feature flags